 You were not born when Jesus paid for your sins on the cross.
 We were all in the future.
 So if something that was paid for over 2000yrs ago is still efficacious to a person who gets born again now, it simply means that sacrifice is powerful enough for all the future.

-- If he didn’t pay for your future sins it means you’ll have to pay with your life if you sin in the future
+- If He didn’t pay for your future sins it means you’ll have to pay with your life if you sin in the future.

 How many of us has paid for their sins today?
 I mean shed their own blood for their sins.
 NONE!
 If you don’t believe that Jesus’ sin offering has covered you fully then prepare to pay for your sins in the future.
 For there is no forgiveness of sins without the remission of sin (Heb.
 9:22).

 - If he only paid for your past sins then why did he say ‘It Is Finished’

 If Jesus has not fully paid for our sins then it was very wrong for him to say ‘it is finished’ (Jn.19:30).
 One of the major things that was finished on that cross was the payment for the sin of the world.
-Our sins has been FULLY paid for.
+Our sins have been FULLY paid for.

 - The Bible says so.